BR Standard Class 4 2-6-4T: Operation in preservation

 The Bluebell Railway had hoped to preserve No. 80154, the last steam locomotive to be built at Brighton Works, but this ultimately did not occur as the railway did not have the funds available.

 Locomotives

 Fifteen Class 4 tank engines have been preserved - the most of any BR Standard class.
 All were built at Brighton Works except 80002, which was constructed at Derby Works.

 In fiction

 Belle, a character from Thomas & Friends, is loosely based on this engine.
 The difference is that she has water cannons on top of her tanks (for a role as a fictional fire engine) and a large brass bell.

+Models

+The Hornby Dublo range of 00 gauge model railways produced by Meccano Ltd released a model of the Standard 4 tank in 1954.
+This was Hornby's first entirely new postwar introduction.
+The model passed to Wrenn, and remained in their range until the 1990s.